 You should always ask for an influencer’s Instagram Analytics, as it will make your targeting more granular.
 Here is what I mean:

-With the metrics above, you could create a geo-specific female audience with an age range of 18-24.
+With these metrics, you could create a geo-specific female audience with an age range of 18-24.

 - Use the data you have at hand to try different tactics.